hangyenli/hackrpi2019/README.md

 Grizzly

 ### Desciption
-This project aims to predict the wildfire by using technologies, including hardhare detection and ML.
+This project aims to predict the wildfire by using technologies, including data aquisition and ML.

 ### To Install and run
 Clone the repo and open a terminal in that directory, run